scritcash/scrit-whitepaper/scrit-whitepaper.md

 linearly scalable as long as mints scale equally.

-This allows for the creation of mints which have an upper transaction volume bound by connection bandwith.
+This allows for the creation of mints which have an upper transaction volume bound by connection bandwidth.

 Backing
 =======